-Redevelopment of outdoor spaces and expansion of the living area for a house in the countryside with timeless elegance, immersed in the countryside in the Alta Murgia Park area in Puglia
+Redevelopment of outdoor spaces and extension of the living area for a country house with timeless elegance, immersed in the countryside in the Alta Murgia Park area in Puglia

 A house in the country by the immaculate, minimalist look, whose purity of design is reflected in the water in a blue swimming pool.
 The house was recently the subject of a redevelopment of the outdoors and an extension of the living area, by architect Esther tattoli.